openebs-archive/node-disk-manager/docs/developer-setup.md

 ## Prerequisites

-* You have Go 1.9 installed on your local host/development machine.
+* You have Go 1.12 installed on your local host/development machine.
 * You have Docker installed on your local host/development machine.
 Docker is required for building NDM container images and to push them into a Kubernetes cluster for testing.
 * You have `kubectl` installed.
-For running integration tests, you will either require to use an existing cluster or NDM will create a Minikube cluster on the local host/development machine.
+For running integration tests, you will require an existing single node cluster.
 Don't worry if you don't have access to the Kubernetes cluster, raising a PR with the NDM repository will run integration tests for your changes against a Minikube cluster.

 ## Initial Setup